Sample Job Description for Office Technology Planning Coordinator II

 TOTAL 50%

-Installs and maintains equipment.
+Installs and maintains equipment and software.
 Creates training materials, trains and supports end users.

 Search Job Openings